The Measurable Benefit / Sustained Rehabilitation Form

 Then he will describe where he wants to be:

-• Learning new skills
+- Learning new skills

-• Working flexible hours
+- Working flexible hours

-• Working towards his own business
+- Working towards his own business

-• Investing money for his children’s education
+- Investing money for his children’s education

 The measurable benefit is to become bondable so that he can get the driving job, which has more opportunity.
 Although we are using point form here, these are just Bill’s notes.
-Once you have made your notes.
-It is important to write your measurable benefit in paragraph form.
+Once you have made your notes, it is important to write your measurable benefit in paragraph form.

-Completed answer
+Completed Answer

 Here is Bill’s measurable benefit answer.

-“A Record Suspension will help me become bondable, so I can move forward in my career and better support my family.
-Currently I work in the warehouse for my company.
+"A Record Suspension will help me become bondable, so I can move forward in my career and better support my family.
+Currently, I work in the warehouse for my company.
 I enjoy working with this company and want to move up.
-They often advertise for drivers at a higher pay grade then what I am currently earning.
+They often advertise for drivers at a higher pay grade than what I am currently earning.
 They are willing to train.
 However, I need to be bondable to qualify.

 "If I get the job as a driver, I will have better hours, so I can spend more time with my two children and attend their school and sporting events.
 I will have a 20 per cent increase in my income.
 I plan to put 10 per cent away for my children’s post-secondary education and 10 per cent away to start my own transportation contractor business.
 At this rate of saving, I estimate I can start my business in 15 years."

-How to get started
+How to Get Started

 Bill’s measurable benefit statement answers both parts of the question.
 How it will benefit him and to what measurable extent.
 It’s the second part that gives people trouble.
 It’s a good idea to provide examples.
 Try starting in point form and then rewrite it in paragraph form.
 If you want to improve your career, what do you see yourself doing instead of what you are doing now?
 For example, maybe today you are an office assistant, but you want to be a bookkeeper.
 Jot down your dream job.
 If you are unemployed, what kind of position do you want to get?
 What kinds of positions have you been applying for?
 If you have applied for jobs and they all requested a background check, you could specify the positions.